SonghuaHu-UMD/songhuahu-umd.github.io/_pages/NextTDM_New.md

 > <a href="https://www.sciencedirect.com/science/article/pii/S0965856423001635"><img style="float: left" src="https://songhuahu-umd.github.io/images/FF12.png" width="300" hspace="20"></a>
-Using the nationwide census block group-level trip flow derived from mobile device locations as the proxy of travel demand, we examine its relations with various factors including socioeconomics, demographics, and land use.
+Using the nationwide census block group-level trip flow derived from mobile device locations as the proxy of travel demand, I examine its relations with various factors including socioeconomics, demographics, and land use.
 A host of tree-based machine learning models and interpretation techniques are extensively compared to determine the best model and justify interpretation robustness.
-We observed pronounced nonlinearities, threshold effects, and interaction effects.
+Pronounced nonlinearities, threshold effects, and interaction effects are observed.

 ---